fengyuanchen/viewerjs/README.md

 Specify the visibility and the content of the title.

-> The name comes from the `alt` attribute of an image element or the image name parsed from URL.
+> The name comes from the `alt` attribute of an image element or the image name parsed from its URL.

 For example, `title: 4` equals to: